idealparable/BibleQ/DidLazarusWriteJohn.md

   The precise opposite is the case when it's the specific type of overgeneralization I'm talking about; they made an extremely weak argument, and it's best for the reply to make that initially very clear (politely if you can manage that).

-  Example of Overgeneralization Fallacy: "Ancients usually didn't float babies down rivers in small flotation devices, so the Moses adoption story by the Egyptian princess is probably false.
-More likely his mother camouflaged a bigger boat, or the story's totally made up."
+  Example of Overgeneralization Fallacy: "Ancients usually didn't float babies down rivers in small wooden baskets, so the Moses adoption story by the Egyptian princess is probably false.
+They would have used a metal box.
+Way easier to waterproof."

   Must I really try to make a poem for that?
 I started above because I noticed the first example I gave almost rhymed with almost matching meter.